 - Inflammation or deformity in a major joint with at least moderate involvement of two or more organs or body systems and two or more signs or symptoms

-- Repeated manifestations of inflammatory arthritis, with symptoms or signs and a marked limitation in daily living, social functioning or completing tasks.
+- Repeated manifestations of inflammatory arthritis, with symptoms or signs and a marked limitation in daily living, social functioning, or completing tasks.

-Osteoarthritis – Section 1.18 and others
+Osteoarthritis – Section 1.18 and Others

 Applications based on osteoarthritis may be evaluated under several different sections of the Listing of Impairments: